 Click here for the step-by-step guide.

 GovCash is as secure as receiving payments via cheque.
-It adopts the Singpass facial verification technology to authenticate users, including a liveness-detection capability that blocks the use of photographs, videos or masks during the verification process.
-Users are also required to key in their unique 8-digit Payment Reference Number (PRN) during the withdrawal of the Government payment at the OCBC ATMs.
+It adopts the Singpass Face Verification technology to authenticate users, including a liveness-detection capability that blocks the use of photographs, videos or masks during the verification process.
+Users are also required to key in their unique 8-digit Payment Reference Number (PRN) during the withdrawal of the Government benefits at the OCBC ATMs.

 You can transfer your benefits to your PayNow-NRIC-linked bank account or make payments to merchants by scanning their PayNow or NETS QR code using the LifeSG app.

 The LifeSG app can be downloaded from the Apple App store or Google Play Store.

 Alternatively, you can withdraw your cash benefit at OCBC ATMs islandwide.
 You just need to enter:

 a) Your unique 8-digit Payment Reference Number (PRN)